fedorenko22116/clipboard-translator/README.md

 ## Configuring

-Just add the command `clipboard-translator en` as a hotkey on your system
+Just add the command `clipboard-translator translate en` as a hotkey on your system

 ### Translators